artisan-roaster-scope/artisan/_devices/phidgets.md

 * `b` : bool with off (b=0) and on (b=1)
 * `t` : time in milliseconds (integer)
 * `s` : sleep time in seconds (float)
 * `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `set(0,1,560282)` or `set(0,1,560282:2)`.
-Using a command actions, like in `set(0,1)`, without specifying a hub serial number will attach to the first unattached module with the lowest serial number instead.
+Using a command actions, like in `set(0,1)`, without specifying a hub serial number, will attach to the first yet unattached module connected to the hub with the lowest serial number instead.
+If just a port number is given as in `set(0,1,:2)`, the yet unattached module connected to the given port (here 2) of the first hub with the lowest serial number is addressed.

 ### 4.3 HUB PWM Output